rodoulak/desalsim/Tutorials/Economic_Tutorial.md

 print("Total operating cost (OPEX) is "+str(OPEX)+ " Euro/year")
 ```
 ### 2.8.
 Calculate Revenues
-The total amount of **Revenues** from selling products is used to evaluate the economic performance of the treatment chain.
+The total amount of **Revenues** from selling products is used to evaluate the economic performance of the treatment train.

 $$
 \text{revenues} = \sum_{i=1}^{n} Q_{\text{product}_i} \times \text{Selling price of product}_i